 Following fertilization (sexual reproduction), the early human embryo grows and develops by multiplying its cells and by means of various biochemical processes.

-That is, the DNA in each cell is either “allowed to speak” or is “silenced” by adding or removing these methylation bars — depending on what products, tissues or organs the embryo or fetus needs to grow and develop at any point in time.
+That is, the DNA in each cell is either “allowed to speak” or is “silenced” by adding or removing these methylation bars — depending on what products, tissues, or organs the embryo or fetus need to grow and develop at any point in time.

 These products then cascade throughout growth and development.
 The more specialized (or differentiated) a cell, the more methylated or silenced its DNA becomes.
 This is one way that the programming of the DNA of a cell is naturally accomplished.
 By adulthood, the DNA in many of the cells of the human being have been almost completely silenced by the insertion of methylation bars.